MHindermann/mas/text/draft.md

 electronic dissertations and grew in scope when the University of Basel adapted its first open access policy in 2013.
 As per today Edoc contains roughly 68’000 items.

-Edoc runs on the EPrints 3 document management system [https://github.com/eprints/eprints].
+Edoc runs on the EPrints 3 document management system (https://github.com/eprints/eprints).
+!!
+Add technical description of Edoc.
 !!
 Perhaps add description of how files are added to Edoc, see PDF in `/todo`.

 ### Data extraction